 Harvard uses the famed case method for classroom teaching and students all over the globe study cases written by Harvard faculty.

 The list of Harvard alumni includes some of the most influential people on the planet: Sheryl Sandberg, COO of Facebook, Michael Bloomberg, billionaire former NYC mayor, Sal Khan, Founder and CEO of Khan Academy, and John Foley, Founder and CEO of Peloton.
 (All told, 22 Harvard alums are running the world’s biggest corporations by market capitalization.)

 The Harvard MBA is consistently ranked among the best globally by the Financial Times and places highly in other leading international league tables.

 9,886 people applied to join the Harvard MBA class of 2020, with 930 eventually enrolling 930 students.

 So how can you land a coveted spot on the course?
 We asked Chad Losee (pictured), managing director of MBA admissions and financial aid at Harvard Business School, just that.

 He was part of Harvard’s MBA Class of 2013.
-During his second year, Chad worked in Dean Nitin Nohria’s office on the launch of HBX, now called HBS Online, Harvard’s online learning venture.
-After graduating, he worked at Bain & Company for two years.
+After graduating, Chad worked in Dean Nitin Nohria’s office on the launch of HBX, now called HBS Online, Harvard’s online learning venture.
+Then he returned to Bain & Company, where he had worked prior to HBS, for two years.
 He joined Harvard’s admissions office in May 2016.

 Here’s what he told us: